-Many emails come in, asking if Symple will ever show correlations between symptoms and factors:
+Many folks write in asking for Symple to show correlations between symptoms and factors:

 - Is acupuncture effective?

 - Does exercise alleviate depression?

 I have hesitated to correlate your data for several reasons.
 Will we become subject to medical device regulation (yes)?
 What if our algorithm is wrong?
 Will you understand the difference between correlation and causation?
 The last one is the one I'm actually most concerned about.

 We often confuse a correlation (a relationship) with a causation (a reason for something happening).